How to Successfully Contest a Will and Win: A Comprehensive Guide

 - Determine whether your reason for seeking a will or trust contest is valid.

 If you think you have a legitimate reason for bringing a will or trust contest, the next step is determining whether you have standing to take this kind of legal action.
 Standing generally means that you have a financial stake in the outcome of the case.
 In other words, the will or trust you are contesting gives you less than you would otherwise get if the will or trust were invalidated.
-In the realm of will and trust contests, persons with standing are generally beneficiaries, heirs (i.e., surviving spouses, children, parents) and trustees or executors and administrators. - Discuss your proposed will or trust contest with other relevant parties to determine if any of them would like to join the contest.
+In the realm of will and trust contests, persons with standing are generally beneficiaries, heirs (i.e., surviving spouses, children, parents, etc.) and trustees or executors and administrators. - Discuss your proposed will or trust contest with other relevant parties to determine if any of them would like to join the contest.

-If misconduct was involved in the creation or execution of a trust, it is likely that you are not the only one wondering about how to contest a will or trust.
+If misconduct was involved in the creation or execution of a trust, it is likely that you are not the only one wondering about how to contest the will or trust.
 Having multiple beneficiaries or heirs join your contest could strengthen your case and help with legal costs.

 If a contest has been brought, and a beneficiary or heir declines to participate, they could lose their seat at the negotiating table and potentially their inheritance.
 Before making the decision to sit out a contest, it is important for bystander or freeloader beneficiaries, as we like to call them, to discuss their decision to not participate with a lawyer. - Compile your evidence and seek the assistance of a trained trust and estate lawyer.

 If you do not have experience working with wills and trusts, it is important to speak with a lawyer about your reasons for the proposed will or trust contest.
 Hopefully, by the time you speak with a trust or will contest lawyer, you will have been provided with a copy of the will or trust.
-If not, the lawyer can help you to obtain copies.
+If not, your lawyer can help you obtain copies.

 By this step, you should also have a good idea of the evidence you have to back up your claim that the will or trust is invalid.
 Perhaps you are in possession of the prior version of the decedent’s will, which is drastically different from the current version.
 Or, perhaps someone can testify that the changes to the decedent’s will were possibly the result of undue influence, fraud or duress.
 The decedent’s medical records are also critical, as they may provide a helpful lens into the decedent’s capacity and state of mind at the time the will or trust was executed.